Sep 29, 2020

 Deductible Amounts Will Vary Based On The Type Of Insurance Policy

-As a general rule, the higher the deductible amount you choose, the lower your insurance rates will be.
+As a general rule, the higher the deductible amount you choose, the lower your insurance.
 For example, choosing a policy with a $2,000 deductible will have lower premium than a policy with a $500 deductible.

 Why is this case?
 Higher deductibles reduce the odds of you filing smaller claims.

 Some policies have multiple deductibles for different causes of loss.
-No matter which type of insurance policy you are comparing and getting a quote for, a deductible is part of the policy and something to consider when comparing insurance coverage options.
+No matter which type of insurance policy, a deductible is part of the policy and something to consider when comparing coverage options.

 How Do Insurance Deductibles Work?

-In this scenario, you will pay $500 out of pocket, and your insurance company will pay the remaining $4,500 to cover the $5000 of damage.
+In this scenario, you will pay $500 out of pocket, and your insurance company will pay the remaining $4,500 to cover the $5,000 of damage.
+You pay the deductible if you cause the accident.
+If you are not the cause of the accident, your insurer may waive your deductible.

 Car Insurance Deductibles